 - d.
 For all points being merged with other AIM points, please email Kevin Poole (kpoole@blm.gov) to let him know you've merged a point in your design.
-He will swap the current 'PointID' and the 'MergedPointID', so the crew collects data using the previously evaluated 'PointID'. - e.
+He will swap the current 'PointID' and the 'MergedPointID', so data collectors collect data using the previously evaluated 'PointID'. - e.
 For all points being merged with non-AIM points (e.g., "PIBO", "MIM", "Other"), the original AIM 'PointID' from the design will be used for data collection and not the 'MergedPointID'. - f.
 Points within the same design cannot be merged!
 Consider skipping one of the points but remember skipping points will create holes. - 3.
 Document any skipped points as follows if all of the above criteria are met: - a.
 Record the 'EvalStatus' as either "Not sampled- BLM approved" if you are a BLMer, or "Not-sampled- Not yet BLM approved" if you are not a BLMer and set the 'ReasonNotSampled' to "Unknown Too close to other monitoring location". - b.
 You must make a comment in the 'OfficeEvalComments' about which point it was too close to, why it was skipped, and explain how it met all criteria. - c.
 You do not have to skip points that meet the too close criteria and skipping points may negatively impact the statistical rigor of your design by creating holes.

-Detailed Instructions - Selecting contingent or supplemental indicators to be collected at each reach:
+Detailed Instructions - Selecting contingent or supplemental methods to be collected at each reach:

-- 1. Core indicators should be collected at all random points. - 2.
-Project leads should identify additional contingent or supplemental indicators to be collected at each reach.
-Not all reaches require the same contingent and supplemental indicators to be collected.
-A list for each point ensures the crew knows the correct indicators to collect. - a.
-Reference the Monitoring Design Worksheets and contract/agreement (if applicable) for more information about which indicators are to be collected at each reach. - b.
-In each of the Contingent Indicator columns within the Points layer, select yes or no to indicate if it will be collected. - c.
-In the Supplemental Indicators column within the Points layer, type which supplementals you want collected. - d.
-If you have a default set of indicators to be collected at every reach, please contact the National AIM Team to make these changes and avoid manually clicking through every point in your design.
+- 1. Core methods should be collected at all random points. - 2.
+Project leads should identify additional contingent or supplemental methods to be collected at each reach.
+Not all reaches require the same contingent and supplemental methods to be collected.
+A list for each point ensures data collectors know the correct methods to collect. - a.
+Reference the Monitoring Design Worksheets and contract/agreement (if applicable) for more information about which methods are to be collected at each reach. - b.
+In each of the Contingent Method columns within the Points layer, select yes or no to indicate if it will be collected. - c.
+In the Supplementals column within the Points layer, type which supplementals you want collected. - d.
+If you have a default set of methods to be collected at every reach, please contact the National AIM Team to make these changes and avoid manually clicking through every point in your design.

-Points E '×

-FE CollectTNTP Yes Ŧ 1

-9 CollectTurbidity Yes

-3 CollectThalwegDepthProfile Yes Ŧ

-CollectBankAngle Yes

-CollectExtraBankPlots No

-1 CollectPoolTailFines Yes

-K, CollectNativeWoody Yes L

-3 CollectGreenlineVegComp Yes L

-CollectVegComplexity No L

-CollectCoreSubset1

-~ CollectCoreSubset2 F

-CollectCoreSubset3

-Supplementals MIM

-Adminatate no -
+CollectTNTP Yes CollectTurbidity Yes CollectThalwegDepthProfile Yes CollectBankAngle CollectExtraBankPlots CollectPoolTailFines CollectNativeWoody CollectGreenlineVegComp Yes CollectVegComplexity CollectCoreSubset1 CollectCoreSubset2 CollectCoreSubset3 Supplementals MIM

-- 3. In some cases, a subset of core indicators may be collected and specified in the 'CoreSubset' columns.
+- 3. In some cases, a subset of core methods may be collected and specified in the 'CoreSubset' columns.
 Please contact the National AIM Team for guidance on when this may be appropriate. - 4.
-Contingent indicators selected in the Points layer are ultimately passed into Survey123 when Forms are launched.
-The indicators you select in the Points layer will determine the default options when the crew opens a form.
-If indicators are not set properly in the Points Layer, the user will be able to override the defaults in Survey123 so that the correct data is collected.
+Contingent methods selected in the Points layer are ultimately passed into Survey123 when Forms are launched.
+The methods you select in the Points layer will determine the default options when data collectors open a form.
+If methods are not set properly in the Points Layer, the user will be able to override the defaults in Survey123 so that the correct data is collected.